pluginever/wc-min-max-quantities/readme.txt

 == Installation ==

-1. Upload `wc-minmax-quantities` to the `/wp-content/plugins/` directory
+1. Upload `wc-min-max-quantities` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==